 Which is the Best ABS Glue?

-Selecting the right adhesive depending on your application is not an easy task.
-Certain technicalities must be taken care of, such as solvent and temperature resistance.
+Selecting the right adhesive, depending on your application, is not an easy task.
+Certain technicalities, such as solvent and temperature resistance, must be taken care of.

-Below are the table sharing the solvent and temperature resistance of popular ABS glues.
+Below is the table sharing popular ABS glues’ solvent and temperature resistance.

 Solvent Resistance | ||